 It’s important to get some sort of written contract or invoice from the contractor.
 Make sure that you cover everything.
 In a window project, you’ll want to make sure that the quote covers:

-- repairing / replacing any exterior material like your siding or brick.
+- Repairing / replacing any exterior material like your siding or brick.

-- interior trim — I recommend showing them another window in your home that you want the trim to look like so that they can give you an appropriate price.
+- Interior trim — I recommend showing them another window in your home that you want the trim to look like so that they can give you an appropriate price.
 Some trim work is more labor-intensive than others and this can affect the price.

-- payment terms — when do they need payment?
+- Payment terms — when do they need payment?
 I’d recommend giving them half down, and holding the other half until you are completely satisfied with the project.
 For example, if they are ready to leave, but didn’t finish the trim work, or did some damage to your drywall / plaster when they cut, you’ll want to make sure you address this before handing over the final payment.
 This is fair to the contractor as well– they won’t be called back to the jobsite after the fact to fix something that was just overlooked.

-- warranty information — usually there’s different warranty times / coverage for the labor and the actual window.
+- Warranty information — usually there’s different warranty times / coverage for the labor and the actual window.
 So, if your wall starts leaking or the seal breaks, you’ll need to refer to the labor warranty.
 If the window cracks or gets condensation inside, this is likely to be a defect in the window itself, which can be under a different warranty.

 Don’t decide just on the bid price

 It’s easy to think that getting three quotes means that you will automatically pick the cheapest one.
 But… you really shouldn’t.
 I always judge contractors by the free estimate meetings I have with them.

 We also learned that this can be about $1000, plus the cost of window so it’s actually not THAT cheap.
 But, it’s about half the price the alternative.
 Enlarging or cutting-up a window involves getting a permit and adjusting the header and studs, which affect the structural integrity of your home.

 I’m interested in knowing if anyone else has had a cut-down window enlargement project done.
 Comment below if you would like to share the price of your project so that we can see what it would cost in different areas other than the Northeast Pennsylvania region.
 Thanks for reading and as always let me know if you have any questions.

-More Posts Like This
+More Posts You’ll Love